-Today, nobody owns CD’s anymore, and most people don’t own the music they listen to, but merely stream it from various providers.
-The ease and flexibility of this solution is, naturally, very attractive.
-I am however faced with two issues:
+Today, nobody owns CD’s anymore, and most people don’t own the music they listen to, but stream it from various providers.
+The ease and flexibility of this solution is very attractive.
+This solution has some cons for me:

 But say I’m at work, and want to listen to one of my CD’s.
 That’s no problem, I just copy my music folder to my work laptop.
 This has several issues: